 So, are the Polk Audio T15 speakers the best speakers ever?
 Heck no!

 But they’re phenomenal when you add their price to the mix, and this is how we handle scores in our reviews.
-Even at the MSRP of $100, these have a lot to offer, but when you take into consideration the fact that these are fairly old speakers that are on discounts more often than not, they become the ultimate budget solution, with a capital A for Affordable.
+Even at the MSRP of $100, these have a lot to offer.
+Still, when you consider the fact that these are fairly old speakers that are on discount more often than not, they become the ultimate budget solution, with a capital A for Affordable.

 On the other hand, if you want something similar but a bit more powerful and pricey, check out our review of the Klipsch R-15M.